-Roger Richer has served as Executive Vice President, General Counsel of B2Gold Corp. since March 2007 and Secretary since December 2006.
-Mr. Richer manages the legal affairs, corporate records and corporate governance of B2Gold.
+Roger Richer served as Executive Vice President, General Counsel of B2Gold Corp. from March 2007 to June 2022 and as its Secretary from December 2006 to June 2022 and he remains as an adviser and consultant to B2Gold.
+Mr. Richer managed the legal affairs, corporate records and corporate governance of B2Gold.
 Mr. Richer has over 30 years of experience in mining law, corporate finance and international business transactions and practices.
 Mr. Richer has served as a director and/or officer of several other public companies operating in the resource sector and has previous experience as an audit committee member.
 He has a Bachelor of Arts and a Bachelor of Law degree from the University of Victoria.

-Tom Garagan has served as Senior Vice President of Exploration of B2Gold Corp. since March 2007.
-Mr. Garagan is a geologist with over 30 years of experience.
+Tom Garagan served as Senior Vice President of Exploration of B2Gold Corp. from March 2007 to September 2022 and remains as an adviser and consultant to B2Gold.
+Mr. Garagan is a geologist with over 40 years of experience.
 Mr. Garagan was with Bema Gold from 1991 to 2007 and was appointed Vice President of Exploration in 1996.
 He has worked in North and South America, East and West Africa and Russia.
 Mr. Garagan currently serves as a director of Vanadian Energy Corp. and has served as a director and/or officer of several other public companies operating in the resource sector.
 Mr. Garagan has a Bachelor of Science (Honours) degree in geology from the University of Ottawa.